-The longer-term effects of this are currently difficult to predict, certainly the timeframe of any future changes.
-However, over time, it is likely that the Waima/Ure River will downcut through the uplifted gravel to attain a grade and long-profile similar to that before the Kaikōura Earthquake.
+The longer-term effects of the changes caused by the Kaikōura Earthquake are currently difficult to predict, certainly the timeframe of any future changes.
+However, over time, it is likely that the Waima/Ure River will downcut through the uplifted gravel to attain grade, and a long-profile, similar to those before the Kaikōura Earthquake.
 Once this has occurred, it is likely that the surface water and groundwater dynamics, and their interaction, will return to something similar to that before the earthquake.
 The speed of downcutting will be controlled by the frequency, magnitude and duration of flood events.
 Since floods are essentially random in time, any future changes in the lower Waima/Ure catchment are difficult to predict at this time.